alexpolonsky/doswah.com/_posts/2014-11-09-assembling-an-online-trumps-game.md

 	<img src="/images/trumps/trumps-hand-2.png">
 </figure>

-After Player B declares DIAMONDS as the suit in play, Player C attempts to win the hand by playing the ACE of DIAMONDS (the strongest number of a suit).
-It appears Player D does not have any DIAMONDS in his hand so Player D is entitled to throw a "trump" card.
+Player B declares DIAMONDS as the suit in play.
+Player C attempts to win the hand by playing the ACE of DIAMONDS (the strongest number of a suit).
+It appears
+Player D does not have any DIAMONDS in his hand so Player D is entitled to throw a "trump" card.
 Like I mentioned earlier, the trumps suit overpowers any of the other three suits.
 So although Player C threw an ACE, Player D's 10 of SPADES is stronger since it is a "trump".
-Unfortunately for Player A, he cannot throw a trump to beat Player D's 10 of SPADES because he still has DIAMONDS.
+Unfortunately for Player A, he cannot throw a trump to beat Player D's 10 of SPADES because he or she still has DIAMONDS.
 As a reminder since the first player, Player B, started out with a DIAMOND, everyone must throw a DIAMOND unless they don't have any.